 The focus of Life Concepts Early Years is to facilitate solid understanding of the following fundamental ideas, as they relate to both Self and others:

 order and disorder

 This is achieved through explicit teaching of each concept.
 Each concept is introduced through demonstration and experienced together with the child in a fun way that appeals to their interest.
 Then the child is guided to create a clay model of their own choosing, which visually represents that concept.
-For example, they may choose to depict the life concept of change by making a puppy and a full-grown dog out of clay.
+For example, they may choose to depict the life concept of change by making a flat balloon becoming a full balloon out of clay.

 Step 4: Integration of Life Concepts